 The reviewed rules also include a Directive and a Regulation to implement the Marrakesh treaty in EU law that were published in the Official Journal of the EU on 20 September 2017.

 - Wider opportunities to use copyrighted materials in education, research and cultural heritage;

 - A better functioning copyright marketplace.

 Furthermore, the Marrakesh treaty implementation will make more books and texts available for people who are visually impaired or have other print disabilities in a format suitable for them.

-The proposals will help European copyright industries to flourish in a Digital Single Market and European authors to reach new audiences, while making European works widely accessible to European citizens, also across borders.
+The Directives will help European copyright industries to flourish in a Digital Single Market and European authors to reach new audiences, while making European works widely accessible to European citizens, also across borders.

 The aim is to ensure a good balance between copyright and relevant public policy objectives such as education, research, innovation and the needs of persons with disabilities.

 One of the key objectives of the Directives is to increase the availability of works for people across Europe, provide new distribution channels for creators and bring the EU's cultural heritage to the forefront.